- Editorial Team

 To maintain high standards of quality in its publication, each manuscript of our journal received by the secretariat will undergo the following process:

-- Desk review by the editors to determine whether the manuscripts comply with the writing guidelines.
+- Desk review by the chief editor and section editor to determine whether the manuscripts comply with the focus and scope, novelty, and writing guidelines.

 - Authors for whom English is not their native language are encouraged to have their papers checked before submission for grammar and clarity.
 We use Grammarly to help us eliminate language errors.
 Make sure that the manuscript does not have errors for writing issues more than 150, critical issues more than 50, and overall scores more than 85

-- Most submissions receive an initial editorial decision within 4 weeks until 16 weeks from the date of the submission.
+- Most submissions receive an editorial decision within 8 weeks until 16 weeks from the date of the submission.

 - An article shall be reviewed by max 1 month per reviewer & be sent back to Editor.